If you are faced with an unplanned, unexpected and/or unwanted pregnancy, you are far from alone.

-I want you to emphasize how NOT alone you are with an unwanted, unexpected, or unplanned pregnancy and that help is available.
+Now, I want you to emphasize how NOT alone you are with an unwanted pregnancy, unexpected pregnancy, or unplanned pregnancy and that help is available.
 Note that:

-- Approximately half of all pregnancies in the U.S. are unintended being unexpected, unplanned, or unwanted.
+- Almost half of all pregnancies in the U.S. are unintended being unexpected, unplanned, or unwanted.

-- By age 45, it is estimated that over half of all U.S. women will have experienced an unplanned pregnancy or unwanted pregnancy.
+- By age 45, over half of all U.S. women will have experienced an unplanned pregnancy or unwanted pregnancy.

-- In approximately a quarter of all pregnancies a woman did not want to be pregnant when the pregnancy occurred but did want to be pregnant at some other time.
+- In about 25% of all pregnancies a woman did not want to be pregnant when the pregnancy occurred but did want to be pregnant at some other time.

-- Contraceptive techniques are very effective in preventing an unexpected, unplanned pregnancy, or unwanted pregnancy; however, among women who are sexually active and at risk for pregnancy, those who do not practice or use contraception on a continual basis account for over 50% of all unplanned and unwanted pregnancies.
+- Women who do not practice or use contraception on a continual basis account for over 50% of all unplanned and unwanted pregnancies.

-- As many as 75% of single men aware of the pregnancy have reported that the resulting pregnancy was an unexpected/unplanned pregnancy or unwanted pregnancy.
+- As many as 75% of single men aware of the pregnancy have reported that the resulting pregnancy was an unexpected pregnancy, unplanned pregnancy, or unwanted pregnancy.

-- While not all young adults are sexually active, for those who are, women in the age range 15-19 have the greatest unplanned pregnancy and unwanted pregnancy rate of any other age group.
+- Women in the age range 15-19 have the greatest unplanned pregnancy and unwanted pregnancy rate of any other age group.

 Whether you fit into one of the above groups or not, does not really matter.
 What matters is that you see that you are far from alone and that there are resources and choices available to you.
 But you ARE unique and thus solution to how YOU can best deal with your unplanned pregnancy or unwanted pregnancy is also unique.

 If yours is an unwanted or unplanned pregnancy you may be uncertain on how to proceed.
-You may worry about what the biological father may think, say, or do; or you may worry about the reaction of your family and/or friends.
-You might be thinking about the health of the baby, especially if you have not been taking care of yourself or are drinking alcohol or taking some drug or medication.
-You might be wondering about your future educational and vocational goals.
+You may worry about what the biological father may think, say, or do or you may worry about the reaction of your family and/or friends.
+You might be thinking about the health of the baby, especially if you have not been taking care of yourself.
+You might be thinking about your future educational and vocational goals.
 And then, you may have a variety of emotions that may be realistic or not including feeling anxious, afraid, embarrassed, depressed, hopeless, angry, or even numb.